 All Zoom meetings should have EITHER a Passcode or Waiting Room enabled.

 This is analogous to keeping a closed door on a physical meeting room.
 Not having at least one of these two options enabled is like having an always open door.
 AARNet recommend the use of a Passcode, or Passcode plus a Waiting Room, as a best practice security element for all meetings.
+Requiring signed authentication to particular domains when meeting with a known group of people can add yet more security, as can restricting the list of countries from which a person can join.

 Zoom Administrators can find a list of existing meetings that are scheduled on their without a Passcode or Waiting Room by examining the following report